ansterONE/first-steps/test.md

 state-of-the-art.
 Whereas state-of-the-art tools attract primarily the technically biased, more accessible tools have the power to reach a wider group of new users, including the non-technically biased.
-This supports our goal of inclusion of traditionally and currently underrepresented populations in ICT.
+This supports our goal of including traditionally and currently still underrepresented populations in ICT.

 Coding the Humanities is already a strong and unique research project in